Oberheim OB-X8 Analog Polyphonic Synthesizer

 OB-Xa, and OB-8.
 The OB-8 wiring is different from the OB-Xa

-to my ears sounds the most "polite" of the lot.
-The OB-X8 does
+and to my ears sounds the most "polite" of the lot.
+The OB-X8

 The OB-X8 ships from the factory with all the factory patches that

-with the legacy models.
-I can only account for the factory
+came with the legacy models.
+I can only account for the

-patches for my OB-X and OB-SX but I can attest that they are dead on
+factory patches for my OB-X and OB-SX but I can attest that they are

 The primary front panel controls will be familiar to any OB